PROV-002: Awarding of Posthumous Degrees

-Establishes guidelines and procedures governing the awarding of posthumous degrees to deceased students within one year of completion of degree requirements.
+Establishes guidelines and procedures governing the awarding of posthumous degrees.

-A degree conferred by the University to a deceased student.
+A degree conferred by the University to a deceased individual.

 Recommendation for Posthumous Degree:

-When a school becomes aware of a student’s death and first considers the possibility of recommending the student for a posthumous degree, the dean’s office should notify the Office of the Executive Vice President and Provost of the situation, pending the school’s approval processes.
-If the death occurs near the end of the academic year, the dean’s office should notify the Director of Major Events, the Office of the University Registrar (UREG) and the applicable school registrar immediately, again pending the school’s approval processes.
+When a school becomes aware of a student’s death and first considers the possibility of recommending a posthumous degree, the dean’s office will notify the Office of the Executive Vice President and Provost of the situation.
+If the death occurs near the end of the academic year, the dean’s office will also notify the Director of Major Events, the Office of the University Registrar (UREG), and the applicable school registrar immediately, pending the school’s approval processes.
 The Office of the Vice President and Chief Student Affairs Officer will be notified of the planned awarding of a posthumous degree.

-Once the school has completed its approval processes and decided to recommend the student for a posthumous degree, the dean’s office will arrange for notification of the family to inform them of the degree conferral.
-In most cases, family notification will be made by a faculty member or dean who knew the student.
-The Office of Major Events will provide information regarding Final Exercises (seating, parking) to the parent(s) (or spouse/partner if applicable) of the decedent and to determine who will attend.
-The school’s dean’s office will provide information regarding the school or department’s degree ceremony.
+Once the school has completed its approval processes and decided to recommend a posthumous degree, the dean’s office will arrange for notification of the family to inform them of the degree conferral.
+In most cases, family notification will be made by a faculty member or dean who knew the decedent.
+The Office of Major Events will provide information regarding Final Exercises (e.g., seating, parking) to the parent(s) and/or spouse/partner of the decedent and determine who will attend.
+The school’s dean’s office will provide information to the parent(s) and/or spouse/partner regarding the school’s or department’s degree ceremony.

 Presentation of the Diploma:

-The registrar/diploma ceremony coordinator of the individual school will ensure that all applicable arrangements are made for the presentation of the diploma and that the student’s name is included in the school’s graduation materials.
-The school’s registrar/diploma ceremony coordinator will also contact UREG and the Office of Major Events to ensure that all arrangements have been made regarding the diploma and Final Exercises.
+The registrar/diploma ceremony coordinator of the individual school will ensure that all applicable arrangements are made for the presentation of the diploma and that the decedent’s name is included in the school’s graduation materials.
+The school’s registrar/diploma ceremony coordinator (or designated official) will also contact UREG and the Office of Major Events to ensure that all arrangements have been made regarding the diploma and Final Exercises.